So You Want Me To Sell U My Soul…

 That big company ghosted me, but they set me free~ It’s like I’m single now lol

-Therefore I took most my music off iTunes, Spotify and everywhere else that pays $0.001 per stream.
-I wanna honor Nipsey, Sam Cook, Jay-Z, Dr. Dre and James Brown and set my own standards.
+So just an FYI I took most of my music off Apple Music, Spotify and everywhere else that pays $0.001 per stream.
+I wanna honor Nipsey, Sam Cooke, Jay-Z, Dr. Dre, Master P and James Brown, and set my own standards.

 - TO THE PARENTS: If I go through with having this baby, any advice?
 It’d be dope if you could drop a quick comment below and lemme know what parenthood is like for you!?